Case Study: Enhancing Strobbo's Agile Journey with Org Topologies

 Portfolio management

 Until now, I have limited the scope to our product development part of Protime.
 However, the recent creation of a Portfolio Manager role has shifted the position of the Product Owner.
-From this larger perspective, it becomes clear that the product owner now lacks a ‘whole business focus’ and is concentrating only on a specific part.
+From this larger perspective, it becomes clear that the product owner now lacks a ‘whole solution focus’ and is concentrating only on a specific part.
 This change adds an extra layer of coordination and alignment that was previously not there.

 The impact on the teams is limited, but as the Product Owner might not have the whole picture anymore (depending on how transparent the Portfolio Manager is), we risk them making wrong decisions or losing time on additional alignment.
 We should realize that when work moves from portfolio to product and then to development, it is not a sequential flow.
 As we learn more, work might move back from development to portfolio.
 If this requires a lot of coordination, it can slow us down in terms of delivery and innovation.